 4. Pose follow-up questions/feedback related to the conversation.

 So moving right along, now it’s your time to talk.
 Instead of just voicing your own opinion on certain things, be sure to acknowledge or even include the other person’s point of view when responding.
 And this is applicable even when you disagree with the other person.
 In this way, you are telling the other person that you’ve indeed considered what he or she has been talking about thus far.

 5. Follow the rhythm of the conversation.

 Lastly, I would like to note the importance of body language and how it plays an integral role in communication.
-I’ve learned this as a psychology major, and if anyone is interested, here is a useful rundown and another on with pictures on deciphering body language.
-Stay tuned for a possible future post!
+I’ve learned this as a psychology major, and if anyone is interested, here is a useful rundown and another one with pictures on deciphering body language.